Continuous Threat Exposure Management

 How AppOmni clearly demonstrate reduced risk exposure

-AppOmni’s agentless architecture delivers continuous SaaS and AI security monitoring with timely insights and remediation guidelines to help you prevent data breaches.
+AppOmni’s agentless architecture delivers continuous SaaS security monitoring with timely insights and remediation guidelines to help you prevent data breaches.
 The platform provides a central control point for all managed SaaS applications in your organization.

 Latest Resources